Unified Model of Heated Plasma Expansion: Fluid Equations and Ansatz

 where

-and $C_{s0}=\left(\frac{ZT_{e0}}{m_i}\right)^{\sfrac{1}{2}}$ is the initial speed of sound at some $\xi=\xi_c$ where the initial temperature is $T_{e0}$, i.e. $T_e\left(\xi=\xi_c,t=0\right)=T_{e0}$.
-Equation\eqref{genTvar} represents the admissible asymptotic $T_e$ variations which lead to self-similar solutions for Eqs.\eqref{fluidlab:sys}.
-The exact form of this equation can be decided by the heating/cooling mechanism relevant for the plasma being analyzed, and/or an appropriate equation of state.
-The resulting equation for $\Theta(\xi)$ determines the self-similar spatial variation of $T_e$, and closes the system of Eqs.\eqref{fluidSS:gen}.
-Finally, note that Eqs.\eqref{fluidSS:gen} are invariant under the mapping
+and $C_{s0}=\left(\frac{ZT_{e0}}{m_i}\right)^{\sfrac{1}{2}}$ is the characteristic speed of sound at $t=0$ with the reference temperature $T_{e0}$ chosen at a self-similar boundary $\xi=\xi_c$, i.e. $T_{e0}=T_e\left(\xi_c,t=0\right)$.
+The spatial profile $\Theta(\xi)$ is determined by the relevant heating/cooling mechanism for the plasma (and/or an appropriate equation of state) and, once specified, closes the self-similar system~\eqref{fluidSS:gen}.
+We note that Eqs.~\eqref{fluidSS:gen} are invariant under the mapping

-If the equation for $\Theta(\xi)$ also obeys this scale invariance, then a reduced system can be obtained for the analysis of the solutions, as demonstrated for the special case of uniform heating in the Sec.\ref{sec:uniHeating}.
+If the closure for $\Theta(\xi)$ respects the same scale invariance, the system admits a further reduction.
+This will be demonstrated for the special case of uniform heating in the Sec.~\ref{sec:uniHeating}.